CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Available Sizes

-The Abus Gamechanger aero helmet is ideal for highly demanding riders who count every second.
-It can create the difference between victory and loss.
+The Abus Gamechanger aero helmet is perfect for demanding riders.
+It can make the difference between winning and losing.

-Gamechanger is, according to owners, very comfortable, and thanks to its pretty low weight (lower than S-Works Evade 3, for example), you will forget you wear it.
+Owners claim that the Gamechanger is very comfortable and, due to its low weight (less than the S-Works Evade 3, for example), you’ll forget you’re even wearing it.

-This helmet also sets aside a large variety of color options to easily match them with your kit.
-For example, I am a huge fan of “steel blue,” but you can choose a stylish chameleon purple, yellow, red, grey, and many more colors.
+This helmet comes in various colors, making it easy to match your kit.
+For example, I love the “steel blue” color, but you can also choose from stylish options like chameleon purple, yellow, red, gray, and many others.

-Gamechanger has a few downsides.
-Storing your sunglasses in the front doesn’t work very well.
-That’s why Abus designed the ‘AirPort’ that allows you to store them in the rear securely.
+However, Gamechanger has a couple of downsides.
+Storing your sunglasses in the front doesn’t work well, so Abus designed the ‘AirPort’ to securely store them in the rear.

-And the second downside is the ventilation.
-It is ventilated pretty well if you ride fast, but if you climb or ride slowly when it is hot outside (86°F+ / 30°C+) outside, your head will overheat.
+The second downside is ventilation.
+It works well when you ride fast, but your head may overheat if you climb or ride slowly on a hot day (86°F+ / 30°C+).

-Anyway, this does not change the fact that the Movistar Team WT team is an official partner of Abus helmets, and their riders have worn them since the 2017 season.
-Mathieu van der Poel also wear this helmet in Alpecin – Fenix team.
+Regardless, Abus is an official partner of the Movistar Team, and their riders have been wearing their helmets since the 2017 season.
+Mathieu van der Poel also wears this helmet in the Alpecin-Deceuninck team.

 Also available at performancebike.com